 Select Enable login disclaimer to set messages for authentication, SMTP, administration, and SMS customization, which administrators must agree to before they can sign in to the web admin console and CLI.
 You can customize and preview messages too.

 Select to send the following application usage and threat data to Sophos: Unclassified applications (to improve network visibility and enlarge the application control library), data for IPS alerts, detected virus (including URLs), spam, ATP threats, such as threat name, threat URL/IP, source IP, and applications used.

-The device sends periodic information to Sophos over HTTPS to improve stability, prioritize feature refinements, and to improve protection effectiveness.
+The device sends periodic information to Sophos over HTTPS to improve stability, prioritize feature refinements, and improve protection effectiveness.
 No user-specific information or personalized information is collected.
 The device sends configuration and usage data by default.
 This includes device information (example: model, hardware version, vendor), firmware version and license information (does not include owner information), features that are in use (status, on/off, count, HA status, central management status), configured objects (example: count of hosts, policies), product errors, and CPU, memory, and disk usage (in percentage).